-- (1) The PSM Act Part 6 applies, with the changes set out in subsection (2) and any other necessary changes, to and in respect of health service providers and employees in health service providers. - (2) For the purposes of subsection (1) the following changes apply - (a) section 173(2) of this Act applies in the place of the PSM Act section 94(4); - (b) the reference in the PSM Act section 95(1) definition of section 94 decision to "a lawful order by virtue of section 94(4)" is to be read as "a lawful order by virtue of the Health Services Act 2016 section 173(2)". - (3) The regulations may modify the operation of regulations made for the purposes of the PSM Act Part 6 in relation to their application to and in respect of health service providers and employees in health service providers.
+- (1) The PSM Act Part 6 applies, with the changes set out in subsection (2) and any other necessary changes, to and in respect of health service providers and employees in health service providers. - (2) For the purposes of subsection (1) the following changes apply - (a) section 174A of this Act applies in the place of the PSM Act section 94(4); - (b) the reference in the PSM Act section 95(1) definition of section 94 decision to "a lawful redeployment direction" is to be read as "a lawful redeployment direction as defined in the Health Services Act 2016 section 171(2)". - (3) The regulations may modify the operation of regulations made for the purposes of the PSM Act Part 6 in relation to their application to and in respect of health service providers and employees in health service providers.